hslatman/poc-env-phar/README.md

 Currently we're using [phar-builder](https://github.com/MacFJA/PharBuilder) because it's really simple, but we might opt for packages, such as [humbug/box](https://github.com/humbug/box), when we need more functionality.
+In addition to that, [Phive](https://phar.io/) could also be implemented.

 ### Output
 Informative and error output can be improved, for example with tables for missing ENV VARs (including type information)

+### Improving Examples
+Currently just a var_dump of ENV VARs.
+Can be made nicer.

+### Setting Required ENV VARs
+Currently the ENV VARs required by a command are defined like (arrays of) strings.
+We might want to improve this for better (static) code analysis by removing 'string based identifiers'.

+### Generating .env.dist
+During speedy development practices, one could forget to define a new placeholder value within the .env.dist file.
+Because all required ENV VARs are known at runtime, we can create a Command that automatically updates an .env.dist file based on defined ENV VARs.